Iraq

 Journey to modern day Iraq , a destination of incredible diversity, embracing a welcoming culture in a land known as the ‘Cradle of Civilization’!
 Explore the wonders of ancient Mesopotamia, home to the Sumerians, Babylonians and Assyrians!
 From Basra in the south to Erbil in the north, the first systems of writing and of justice are believed to have originated from this historic region, with a history dating back almost 7,000 years.

-Our adventure starts in Basra before heading north-west to the ‘The Marshes’, which we explore by boat before visiting the Ziggurat (pyramid back to 2,100BC) of Ur and the Royal Tombs.
-Next, we explore ancient Uruk and the spiritual sites and shrines of Najaf and Karbala.
-We continue to the fabled, ancient city of Babylon to explore its remnants, as well as one of Saddam Hussein’s Palaces, before spending time in the capital of Baghdad with its palaces, markets and stunning Islamic architecture.
+Our adventure starts in Basra before heading north-west to the ‘The Mesopotamian Marshes’, which we explore by boat before visiting the Ziggurat (pyramid dating back to 2,100BC) of Ur and the Royal Tombs.
+Ur was also the birthplace of the Prophet Abraham.
+Next, we explore ancient Uruk, the site of the first written words and the spiritual sites and shrines of Najaf and Karbala.
+Visit Al-Ukaidir fort and 1600 year old Al-Qiser Church, out in the dessert.
+We continue to the fabled, ancient city of Babylon (UNESCO) to explore its ruins as well as one of Saddam Hussein’s Palaces, before spending time in the capital of Baghdad with its palaces, madrasses and markets.
+We also venture out to 2 wonderful ancient sites of Ctesiphon and Dur Kurigalzu Ziggurat.
+Continuing north, discover ancient Samarra (UNESCO) with its Great Mosque and Spiral Minaret, Ashur (UNESCO), and the ruins of Hatra (UNESCO), a once powerful desert fortress.
+Enjoy a tour of the old town of Mosul and Nimrud, famous for it's stone reliefs.

 Detailed Itinerary

-Click the PDF icon to download the Iraq detailed itinerary
+Click the PDF icon to download the 2026 14-day Iraq detailed itinerary

 DAY 1: ARRIVE IN BASRA, IRAQ